revillan/revillan.github.io/README.md

 ![portfolio-screenshot](./portfolio.png)

-The theme is a Wordpress theme called Instant from [blacktie.co](http://blacktie.co) designed by Carlos Alvarez.
+This site uses a Wordpress theme called Instant from [blacktie.co](http://blacktie.co) designed by [Carlos Alvarez](http://www.alvarez.is/).